You may also like

-Syria’s state-run Syrian Arab News Agency reported that the Syrian army, along with allied forces, had regained control of more than 30 towns and villages in Idlib, Hama and Aleppo provinces ‘after eliminating the last gatherings of Daesh [IS] terrorists in them’.
+Syria’s state-run Syrian Arab News Agency reported that the Syrian army, along with allied forces, had regained control of more than 30 towns and villages in Idlib, Hama, and Aleppo provinces ‘after eliminating the last gatherings of Daesh [IS] terrorists in them’.

 But the offensive has come at a large cost to civilians.
 According to the UK-based Syrian Observatory for Human Rights, the aerial bombardment killed 241 civilians in the Idlib countryside, including 71 children and 46 women, between 25 December 2017 and 7 February 2018.

-One man who returned to Idlib from the embattled town of Arsal in Lebanon with his family last year and is now in the town of Maarat al-Numan, told Fanack Chronicle that the bombardment has cut supplies of medicine, electricity and basic goods, and the UN has stopped its relief operations.
-Bombs have hit hospitals and displaced persons camps, he said.
+One man who returned to Idlib from the embattled town of Arsal in Lebanon with his family last year and is now in the town of Maarat al-Numan, told Fanack Chronicle that the bombardment has cut supplies of medicine, electricity, and basic goods, and the UN has stopped its relief operations.
+Bombs have hit hospitals and displaced person camps, he said.
 “The people here are just waiting to die,” he said.

 Yet the border with Turkey is closed, and border guards have reportedly shot at refugees attempting to cross, according to Human Rights Watch.
 The passage into Lebanon is treacherous due to weather conditions in the mountains, where some refugees have died from exposure.
 The border with Jordan is also closed.